 Halomango Boracay (formerly Halowich)

 Halomango was the very first shop we visited after arriving in Boracay.
-Back then, it was still known as Halowich, and its location inside D'Mall at Station 2 made it incredibly easy to find.
+At the time, it was still known as Halowich, and its location inside D'Mall at Station 2 made it incredibly easy to find.

-While this spot is most famous for its towering mango sundaes, plenty of customers were also lining up for their mango shakes and mango milk smoothies—so naturally, we had to include it in our shake showdown!
+While the shop is best known for its towering mango sundaes, we noticed plenty of customers lining up for their mango shakes and mango milk smoothies as well—so naturally, it earned a spot in our shake showdown.

-As for the taste, Halomango’s shake was extremely thick and icy—so much so that we could barely sip it through the straw at first 😅.
-They really pack in the ice!
+In terms of taste, Halomango’s shake was extremely thick and icy—so much so that it was difficult to sip through a straw at first.
+They definitely don’t hold back on the ice.

-Even though the ice is finely blended, you’ll definitely feel that chilling cold on your tongue.
-The mango flavor was decent, but if we’re being honest, their mango ice cream sundae is the real star here.
+Although the ice is finely blended, the chill is very noticeable.
+The mango flavor itself was solid, but if we’re being honest, the real standout here is their mango ice cream sundae.

 Halomango Boracay